-2. Read aloud with reference to print5
+2. Read aloud with reference to print 7

-Daily read alouds include verbal and non-verbal strategies for drawing children's attention to print, such as:
+Daily read-alouds include verbal and nonverbal strategies for drawing children's attention to print, such as:

-- running finger under words
+- running fingers under words

-- noting specific features of print and letters (e.g., "that is the letter D like Deondre's name")
+- noting specific features of print and letters (e.g., "That is the letter 'd', like in Deondre's name.")

-- · asking children where to start reading
+- asking children where to start reading and where to go next at the end of a line of text (i.e., return sweep)

-- · counting words
+- counting words

 - pointing out print within pictures

-3. Interactive read aloud with a comprehension and vocabulary focus6
+3. Interactive read-alouds with a comprehension and vocabulary focus 8

-The teacher reads aloud age-appropriate books and other materials, print or digital, including sets of texts that are thematically and conceptually related and texts that are read multiple times, with:
+The teacher reads aloud, in culturally and developmentally responsive ways, age-appropriate books and other materials, print or digital, described in Essential Eight, including by: